rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Figure 9*: A random strict outranking digraph instance

-With disjoint initial and terminal prekernels (see Line 4 and 10 below), the random strict outranking digraph instance is clearly lateralized.
+With unique disjoint initial and terminal prekernels (see Line 4 and 10 below), the resulting strict outranking digraph instance ( see Line 1 above) is clearly *lateralized*.

 >>> gcd.showPreKernels()
 *--- Computing preKernels ---*